(NONFICTION) RETURN TO HOME PAGE

 Cassidy/Maxwell eventually revealed their true identity, but their recent excellent conduct gave Seibert no reason to make this an issue.
 While Sundance trained the company’s mules, Butch was entrusted with delivering valuable payrolls.
 His impeccable record made him Concordia’s golden boy.

-(Incidentally, Butch told Seibert about Etta: she was a great housekeeper – and sure could cook! – with “the heart of a whore”.
-He didn’t elaborate, and Seibert thought it unwise to pursue the subject.)
+(Seibert wrote Butch had told him about Etta.
+She was a great housekeeper.
+And what a cook!
+But she had “the heart of a whore”.
+Cassidy didn’t elaborate, and Seibert thought it unwise to pursue the subject.)

 - Sundance’s students

 Cassidy’s duties included detailed negotiations for the purchase of Concordia’s pack animals.
-His Spanish had obviously come a long way since 1902, when his letter to Elzy Lay lamented his linguistic inadequacies.
+His command of Spanish must have come a long way since 1902, when his letter to Elzy Lay lamented his linguistic inadequacies.

 Seibert allowed the pair considerable freedom.
 He figured if they were happy they’d be less likely to rob their employer and more likely to foil robberies by other outlaws.